yashy3nugu/food-reviews-sentiment/README.md

 # Model used

-The network uses as an embedding layer of size 64.
+The network uses as an embedding layer where of 64 units for each word.
 This is done to represent words in a 64 dimensional space where semantically closer words have a smaller cosine distance.
 These embeddings are trained by back propagation

 The network is then followed by a bidirectional LSTM.
 LSTM's have been chosen to help carry out information in sequences from one end to another end.
 The cell state in the LSTM layer helps in achieving this.